samjulien/blog/_posts/2018-06-13-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 **TL;DR:** In this series, you will use modern technologies like Vue.js, AWS Lambda, Express, MongoDB, and Auth0 to create a production-ready application that acts like a micro-blog engine.
 The first part of the series (this one) will focus on the setup of the Vue.js client that users will interact with and on the definition of the Express backend app.

-[The second part, will show you how to prepare your app for showtime](https://auth0.com/blog/vue-js-and-lambda-developing-production-ready-apps-part-2/).
+[The second part will show you how to prepare your app for showtime](https://auth0.com/blog/vue-js-and-lambda-developing-production-ready-apps-part-2/).
 There, you will start by signing up to AWS and to MongoLabs (where you will deploy the production MongoDB instance), then you will focus on refactoring both your frontend and backend apps to support different environments (like development and production).

 [You can find the final code developed in this part in this GitHub repository](https://github.com/auth0-blog/vue-js-lambda-part-1).